 Short Note

-The long-term effects of cocaine usage make it not worth a try.
+The long-term effects of cocaine use make it not worth a try.
 The leaves of the South American native coca plant are used to make cocaine, a highly addictive stimulant narcotic.

 Although it is permissible for medical professionals to use cocaine for legitimate medical procedures, such as local anesthetic during some surgeries, it is prohibited for recreational usage.